 Undercooking meat is one of the most common causes of foodborne illness when camping.
 If you have chicken, pork, or beef that you start cooking from raw, you’ll find that it takes much longer to cook all the way through if you are using a campfire or a small grill.
 A propane camping stove or grill can help reach higher and more consistent temperatures, but you still need to adjust the cooking times to ensure that meat is cooked through.

 Before eating chicken, check to confirm there is no pink in the meat.
 Pork and beef are harder to judge by sight—bringing a compact digital meat thermometer is never a bad idea.

 One workaround that can help is to cook your meats ahead of time.
 Rather than chancing undercooked ribs or chicken on the campsite, prepare them ahead of time and then store them cold.
 From there, use your camping stove or grill to heat them.
-You can add barbecue sauce or your favorite seasonings on-site to get that fresh off-the-grill flavor without the fresh on-the-campsite bacterial invasion.
+You can add barbecue sauce or your favourite seasonings on-site to get that fresh off-the-grill flavour without the fresh on-the-campsite bacterial invasion.

 Wash Your Hands Regularly

 Camping can be dirty work.
 When out in nature, you need to worry about more than just dirt.
 You’re vulnerable to bacteria, shared germs, and microscopic dangers.
 You should wash your hands regularly to avoid picking up and passing on potential health hazards during your trip.
 Proper handwashing means using warm water and soap and washing for at least 30 seconds each time.
 If warm water is unavailable, alcohol-based disinfectant gels are also effective at killing bacteria and viruses.

 How often do you need to wash your hands?
 You should certainly wash your hands at the beginning and end of every day.
 You should also wash before and after food preparation and before and after you eat.
 When you’re out in the wild all day, you could just as easily be either the source or the victim of food contamination.